 - Communicate frequently, empathetically, transparently and holistically.

-Although I hope we never have another COVID-19 like experience, having the right tools in our toolbox will ensure we are prepared for future changes.
+Although I hope we never experience another COVID-19, having the right tools in our toolbox will ensure we are prepared for the future.